bpongvh/v8ch-primary-category/README.md

 Where v1.0.0 relied on post meta to set a post's primary category, this version uses a custom taxonomy, which provides performant queries via `WP_Query` when building lists of posts in a given primary category.
 The custom taxonomy is `primary_category`, and the names of the terms are simply stringified integer category IDs.

+The current master branch reflects v2.0.0.
+To review v1.0.0, select the `v1.0.0` branch.

 ## Usage

 Clone this repo to the `plugins` directory of a WordPress installation.
 Install dependencies with `composer install` and `yarn install`.
 Then build for production with `yarn build:prod`.